| | | | | | | | | |

 7. Cool and Enjoy

-Allow this gluten-free skillet cornbread to cool for 10 to 15 minutes before slicing.
+Allow this gluten free dairy free cornbread to cool for 10 to 15 minutes before slicing.

 Dish by Dish Tips/Tricks:

-- No Skillet?
-No Problem: If you don’t own a cast iron skillet or cast iron pan, simply use an 8″x 8″ baking pan in place of the skillet.
+• No Skillet?
+No Problem: If you don’t own a cast iron skillet or cast iron pan, simply use an 8″x 8″ baking pan or baking dish in place of the skillet.
 With the baking pan, you don’t have to heat it up in the oven.
 Simply pour the batter into the pan and bake for 30 to 40 minutes at 350F until a toothpick inserted in the middle comes out clean.

-- Eat it Alone or With Maple Syrup: You can literally eat this cornbread on it’s own (so good!!), but if you add a drizzle of maple syrup or honey, that makes it even better.
+• Eat it Alone or With Maple Syrup: You can literally eat this gluten free dairy free cornbread on its own (so good!!), but if you add a drizzle of maple syrup, agave nectar or honey, that makes it even better.

 Recipe FAQs:

-If not eating immediately, store this gluten-free cornbread in an airtight container at room temperature for 3 days, or in the fridge for up to one week.
+If not eating immediately, store cornbread in an airtight container at room temperature for 3 days, or in the fridge for up to one week.

 Yes of course you can freeze this gluten-free cornbread!
 To freeze, place cornbread in a freezer-safe container or ziplock bag and freeze for up to three months.
 Thaw overnight in the refrigerator and warm in the oven for a few minutes before serving.